railcore/railcore.github.io/notes.md

 If anyone is interested in an accurate measurement for the belt length, needed for X/Y with magnum pulleys and mounts is around 390cm total, so 195cm each (including enough slack for later adjustment, about 15cm each) teddy & aiger

+"if your PTFE tube is missing the little collar clips, or can move up/down at all, you'll get stringing and be unable to fix it"